Home

 Forces in a Single Wood Framed Wall

-Designing Your Own House with Residential Structural Design in Mind
+Designing with Structure in Mind

 A home can also be made entirely of structural walls such as poured concrete, concrete block or concrete in Insulated Concrete Forms (ICFs).

-Next Tutorial Section - Designing with Wood Joist Span Tables
+Next Tutorial Section—Designing with Wood Joist Span Tables

 The next step in designing your own house is to learn how to size the various structural elements within your home design.
 At this point, we'll focus on traditional wood framing for an example house in the next part of Residential Structural Design: